tedchain/tedchain-technology/README.md

     docker-compose build
     docker-compose restart

-.. note:: If the new version you are upgrading to includes a configuration file schema change, don't forget to update the configuration file before restarting Openchain.
+Note: If the new version you are upgrading to includes a configuration file schema change, don't forget to update the configuration file before restarting Openchain.

 Deploying Openchain in a production environment
 ===============================================